temporalio/documentation/docs/content/what-is-a-workflow-type.md

 A single Workflow Type can be instantiated as multiple Workflow Executions.

-While not recommended, multiple Workflow Definition in different languages _could be_ registered as the same Workflow Type.
+While not recommended, Workflow Definitions in different languages _could be_ registered as the same Workflow Type.
 Though it is strictly implied that these Workflow Definitions would have the same input parameters, provide the same result type, and perform the same exact logical operations.

 However it is common to have multiple Workflow Definitions in the same language represent different versions of a Workflow Type.